 The NRC inspection report is the document that states the official Agency position on the inspection scope, any observations, assessments, noncompliances, and/or URIs noted by the inspectors, and any conclusions that were reached relating to the inspection.
 All enforcement, routine and escalated, and all other Agency actions that may result from an inspection (such as Orders), will be based upon the associated inspection report.
 Inspection reports must be clear, accurate, consistent, and complete.

 This section provides guidance on the contents of inspection reports for most NMSS inspections.
+Exhibit 1 provides general templates for each included section of the inspection report.
 Exhibit 2 provides the basic outline for most NMSS narrative inspection reports, with some exceptions.
 Exhibit 3 provides a matrix of the various sections of the inspection report and the types of information (URIs, NOVs, etc.) documented or discussed in each report section.
 The Regions or NMSS staff may prepare additional instructions or guidance on inspection reports based on the specific needs of the programs they manage.
 Flexibility is provided in this area because of the many disciplines covered by this IMC.
 The inspector is advised to use the template for the particular discipline as a starting point.
 Some disciplines call for a more detailed description than others.
 In general, provide enough detail that the report will be understandable and useful during subsequent inspections and enable the licensee to develop appropriate corrective actions when necessary.

 As described in IMC 2800, “Materials Inspection Program,” certain NMU inspections may be documented using NRC Forms 591M, “Materials Inspection Report,” and 592M, “Materials Inspection Record.”
 Guidance regarding NMU inspections reports is provided in Attachment 2, “Nuclear Materials Inspection Documentation,” and IMC 2800, Section 09, “Documentation of Inspection Results.”
 Materials Inspectors should consult the guidance provided in IMC 2800 when working with the following sections of this IMC: Sections 5.06 and 5.07, and the following sections in their entirety: Sections 0610-08, 0610-09, 0610-10, 0610-13, 0610-14 and 0610-15.